Last Updated on November 20, 2021 by Igor Karni

 As we have talked about just above, an e-bike has more components than a traditional bike.
 One major component that contributes to this new light noise is an electric motor.
-E-bike electric motor usually is either a direct drive or a gear hub, or mid-drive motor.
-Want to know more about different types of e-bike motors?
-Take a look at this post.
+E-bike electric motor usually is either a direct drive or a gear hub, or a mid-drive motor.

 Noise from a direct drive e-bike motor

-With a direct drive motor, an e-bike can become slightly more noisy, especially when the motor installed in the front wheel.
-This is due to the fact it will make the front fork to vibrate and add to the loudness of the e-bike itself.
+With a direct drive motor, an e-bike can become slightly noisier, especially when the motor is installed on the front wheel.
+This is due to the fact it will make the front fork vibrate and add to the loudness of the e-bike itself.